Billy Murray (actor): Career

-Murray made his acting debut in the 1963 film The Wrong Arm of the Law before having minor uncredited roles in What a Crazy World (1963) and Two Left Feet (1965).
-This was followed by larger roles in the films Poor Cow (1967), Corruption (1968), Up the Junction (1968) and Performance (1970).
+Murray made his acting debut playing a minor uncredited role in the 1963 film The Wrong Arm of the Law, followed by minor uncredited roles in What a Crazy World (1963) and Two Left Feet (1965).
+He started playing larger roles in the films Poor Cow (1967), Corruption (1968), Up the Junction (1968) and Performance (1970).
 From the 1970s through to the early 1990s, he made appearances in a wide variety of television series such as Softly, Softly, The Sweeney, The Professionals, Minder, Bergerac and Casualty.
 He was also among those considered for the role of Derek "Del Boy" Trotter in the BBC TV series Only Fools and Horses before it finally went to David Jason.
 Other notable film roles include the role of Joey in the hit 1980 film McVicar (1980).

 In 1995, he took on the role of DS Don Beech in the ITV police drama series The Bill appearing as a regular cast member from early 1995 to late 2000.
-In 2001 he reprised the role in a special spin-off episode entitled "Beech on the Run".
+This was his second role in the series, as he had previously appeared in an episode as DI Jackson in 1989.
+In 2001, he reprised the role in a special episode entitled "Beech on the Run".
 This was followed by the six-part mini-series Beech is Back.
-In 2004 he made his final appearance as Beech for a guest stint in five episodes, in which his character escaped from prison and is now back 'on the run'.
-Before playing Don Beech in the series, Murray played a different character, DI Jackson, in an episode in 1989.
+In 2004, he made his final appearance as Beech for a guest stint in five episodes, in which his character escaped from prison and is now back 'on the run'.